wav/osgi-tooling/KarafPackagingPlugin.md

 #### TODO

 - Add bundles from non `mvn:` style urls to project feature
-- Read and add configuration elements in a features file
 - Report on bundles that cannot be added to the project feature with a suggestion
 - Generate a different feature file based on configurations so that bundle URL's aren't pointing to the local file system.
         Eg. do `<bundle>file://...</bundle>` and `<bundle>mvn:...</bundle>`